Yoast/wordpress-seo/readme.txt

 = 13.4 =
 Release Date: March 31st, 2020

+In Yoast SEO 9.0, we launched an innovative new way to analyze your English language text using word forms.
+In Yoast SEO 10.1, we added word form support for the German language.
+Today, we’re glad to announce word form support for Dutch.
+You can read why this is such an awesome addition in [our 13.4 release post](https://yoa.st/release-13-4)!

 Bugfixes:
 * Fixes a bug where the host part of URLs could contain reserved characters, like spaces and brackets.
 Props to [stodorovic](https://github.com/stodorovic)
 * Fixes a bug where form fields were validated inconsistently.